What Is a Modern Military Watch?

 Companies that actually make watches under government contract are indeed rarer, and those that do often don't disclose the contracts' exact nature.
 CWC supplies the British Ministry of Defense, and specifically, "the CWC SBS watch is currently issued to Royal Marines, Royal Navy incl Sub crew."
 French watchmaker Yema is said to be an official partner of the French Air Force.

-The CWC SBS
+The CWC SBSCWC

 Canada-based Marathon is another example, as an official United States General Services Administration contractor.
 Many Marathon watches have available dial options that include "US Government," the Canadian maple leaf symbol, U.S. Marine Corps logo and the logo of the Israeli military's Duvdevan and YAMAM units.